 lives.
 During this political movement of crucial importance, a

 tsunami of fake news went along, imperiling and weakening actions

 What if the world had a simple, efficient system to distinguish fake and reliable news?
 A system that would allow anyone, anywhere, at any time, to navigate the seemingly indecipherable amounts of ambiguous information?
 An immediate, reliable tool to handle social media information?
-We could spare a lot of lives, a lot of violence, a lot of misunderstandings between people, and foster trust and harmony in our divided times.
+We could spare many lives, violence, and misunderstandings between people and foster trust and harmony in our divided times.

-This is not only a vision but a concrete possibility.
+This is not only a vision but a definite possibility.

 Fayez is a researcher in information systems at the University of Geneva.
 He is specialized in social media and fact-checking organizations.
 Fayez is also a former lead engineer in software design and development, especially for big data and multi-tier frameworks.
 He also has research experience in information systems and currently doing his PhD in fighting fake news online.

 Basile is an anthropologist and a sociologist of technology.
 He is a Senior Lecturer and Director of the Institut Confucius at the University of Geneva in Switzerland, a multidisciplinary research and teaching center on contemporary China.
 He is the author of Waves and Forms: Electronic Music Devices and Computer Encodings in China, Popular Humanities, or the Culture of Things.
 His current research projects focus on the anthropology of innovation in China and the Middle East.